mpcen/newworld-coordinate-tracker/README.md

 # ceN's Coordinate Tracker

 ## This is a coordinate tracker for [newworld-map.com](https://www.newworld-map.com/) that uses [Tesseract.js](https://tesseract.projectnaptha.com/) OCR library built with [Node.js](https://nodejs.org) and a Powershell script.
-This streams your latitude and longitude via a Server Side Event (SSR).

 ## **This tool does NOT read/write to the games memory.**

+## How it works

+-   The node application streams your latitude and longitude via a Server Side Event (SSE).
+-   The powershell application takes a screenshot at a specific offset and sends the image bitmap back to node via a MemoryStrem

+## The flow

+1. Node calls the powershell script to capture either lat/lng.
+2. Powershell takes the request and captures either lat/lng and sends the image bitmap back to node in a memory stream
+3. Node receives the bitmap, and sends it to Tesseract
+4. Tesseract does its best to parse the numbers from the image and returns it back to node
+5. Node gets the parsed data from Tesseract.
+If the text is valid, it sends it to clients connected to `http://localhost:3000/events` via a SSE

 ---